stockrt/test/README.md

   ...
 ```

-## Build dependency
+## Configure your environment

-* Get Android NDK and configure your environment so the command `ndk-build` can be found in the PATH.
-This is necessary to cross-compile and build native code applications for Android.
+* Get Android NDK and configure your environment so the command `ndk-build`
+  can be found in the PATH.
+This is a build dependency and is necessary to
+  cross-compile and build Native Code Applications for Android.

 https://developer.android.com/tools/sdk/ndk/index.html